Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 You’ll earn points based on how well your players perform in the game.
 Like salary cap contests, the most successful entrants win prizes at the end of the event.
 The number of entrants can be as little as 2 and as high as 12.

-Pick'em Games
+Pick'Em Games

 Sites like PrizePicks allow you to choose which players and stat categories you want to include in your entry.
 It then works like a parlay in sports betting where you have to win all legs of the entry to win the entire thing.
-The more picks you add to your entry, the higher your payout will be.
+The more selections you add to your entry, the higher your payout will be.

 For example, you can take Kevin Durant to score more than 30.5 and Ja Morant to score under 28.5 points in an NBA game.
 The more picks you add, the bigger the payout.
 In most cases, you’re competing against the house and not other participants.